hxtree/galaxyops/services/dialogue-service/public/en/acts/3_candles/README.md

 # Act 3: Candles

+## Preface

+Metaphorically, candles often symbolize illumination, hope, and the fragility of life.
+They represent the light of knowledge, inspiration, or spirituality that can dispel darkness.
+Additionally, a candle’s flame signifies the ephemeral nature of existence, reminding us of the fleeting but beautiful moments that shine briefly before fading away.

 ## Plot

 1. After the Battle, Meeku carries Malace through the desert.
 He brings him to a